1964 East Pakistan riots: Narayanganj

 On 14 January, Gosthabihari Saha, a well known businessman of Narayanganj was killed and his printing press Satyasadhana was looted and set on fire.
 In the village of Panchasar, the miscreants killed Renubala Pain along with her two children and Shobharani Basu along with her two daughters.
 In the village of Narasinghi, 350 Hindu houses were burnt down.
 One Bimala Sundari Pal was ruthlessly killed.
 Sixteen members of the family of Barada Prasad Ray, the Union Board President of Maiman village were killed.
 All the houses in the Hindu village of Murapara and burnt.
 Seventeen women were burnt to death.
 In the village of Bhulta about 250 Hindus were mercilessly killed and seventeen burnt alive.

-On 17 February 623 Hindus were killed in Golakandail Union Council in Rupganj in Narayanganj sub-division.
-Some Muslim hooligans attacked Haran Ghosh's house at Ghoshpara, Narsingdi and set fire.
-There after they looted and set fire all the houses at Ghoshpara, Mudakpara(Kuripara), Baulpara, Paittalpara.
+On 17 February, 623 Hindus were killed in Golakandail Union Council in Rupganj in the Narayanganj sub-division.
+Some Muslim hooligans attacked Haran Ghosh's house at Ghoshpara, Narsingdi and set fire to it.
+Thereafter they looted and set fire to all the houses at Ghoshpara, Mudakpara(Kuripara), Baulpara, Paittalpara.
 Hooligans could not cross C & B road to enter other densely populated Hindu areas surrounding Narsingdi bazar as Muslims, mainly from Tekpara, resisted hooligans.
 People from disturbed villages took shelter at Narsingdi College building and some privately arranged houses under the care of some influential Muslims.
 In the Narayanganj sub-division alone about 3,500 Hindus were killed, 300 Hindu women were abducted, 31,000 Hindu dwellings were destroyed as a result of which 80,000 Hindus from 151 villages were rendered homeless.

 Rajshahi

 All the Hindu villagers in the village of Mainam near Nagaon in Rajshahi district, except two little girls were massacred.
 Anti-Hindu violence took place in Durusha, where the Santhals were targeted.
-In Darsa village under Paba police station 1,200 people were killed.
-Thousands non-muslims are taken shelter in a school but brutally it was burnt.
+In Darsa village under Paba police station 5,000 people were killed.
+Thousands non-Muslims are taken shelter in a school but brutally it was burnt.
+And they have buried by digging like pond with banana trees.
+The riot occurred while DC of Rajshahi was PN Aziz and all Hindus are killed with burnt.